P-ule-P/CDV01_Career_Goals_Reflection_PUGPUL25129_fto2502_Group-B2_Pugisho-Pule_CDV01-main/README.md

 1. **Anticipated Challenges**:

    - Identifing potential obstacles or challenges in reaching my goals:
-     Sor far I do not see any because I am till warming to SFD.
+     Sor far I do not see any because I am still learning the foundations software development.
    - Which strategies should I Consider to overcome these challenges:
-     Sor far I do not see any because I am till warming to SFD.
+     Sor far I do not see any because I am still learning the foundations software development.

 2. **Opportunities for Growth**: